ajoshi31/data-structure-and-algorithms/README.md

 ## Contribution
 Please contribute to this repository to help it make better.
-Any change like new question, code improvement, doc improvement, new language imlementation is very welcome.
+Any change like new question, code improvement, doc improvement, new language implementation is very welcome.
 Just send me the pull request and I will review it and merge if it clears few criteria.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Topics